 Similarity Checker for Google Docs

-Similar to the standalone version of Unicheck, similarities, citations, and references are shown in colors.
+Similar to the standalone version of Unicheck, all similarities, citations, and references are shown in colors.
 In Google Docs with the new Add-On you’ll see that they are displayed in a compact way in the sidebar in the right corner of the document.
 Since users are staying in the document they won’t have to switch between several tabs while checking the text.

 Head over to Unicheck’s website to see the tool in action!